maurotrb/sofobomo2011/README.md

 Image preparation
 -----------------
-I create two directories, "photos.web" and "photos.book" which I populate with images downsampled to 144dpi and 300dpi, respectively, at the same "printed" dimensions (e.g. 8x6in).
+I create two directories, <code>photos.web</code> and <code>photos.book</code> which I populate with images downsampled to 144dpi and 300dpi, respectively, at the same "printed" dimensions (e.g. 8x6in).

+The images in <code>photos.book</code> are converted to CMYK using the color profile distributed by Blurb.

 Licensing
 ---------